Flood Insurance and the Community Rating System

 - September 2021 COMPLETED CRS Open House and Community Discussion with Q&A – (FEMA, Tetra Tech and City of Bellaire)

-- December 2021 Update and provide a sub-damaged plan to FEMA.
+- December 2021 COMPLETED Update and provide a sub-damaged plan to FEMA.

-- July 2022 Reconcile the 2021 International Codes' Flood Resistant Construction provisions and the Flood Damage Prevention code sections within Chapter 9 of the Code of Ordinances.
+- July 2022 COMPLETED Reconcile the 2021 International Codes' Flood Resistant Construction provisions and the Flood Damage Prevention and incorporate sub-damaged plan requirements and mechanical, electrical, and plumbing elevation criteria to Chapter 9 of the Code of Ordinances.

-- October 2022 Targeting to secure a CRS rating of at least 7 or better.
+- October 2023 Targeting to secure a CRS rating of a 7.